Welcome to Surviving Their Suicide, a new podcast launching in January 2018 to help those who have a lost a loved one this way.

 - To aid healing after going through something very traumatic

 - To empower those whose needs are ignored by society

 - To give people a chance to speak about they’re going through, or have been through in the past.
 For some this will be their first chance to talk.

 - To create an infinite archive of our experiences

 This podcast will help others like us because people can listen to it anywhere, anytime, anywhere in the world – but its potential goes beyond that.
 This podcast will be a powerful record of what we’ve been through.

 It can help raise awareness of the issues we face, which will make other people better at talking and listening to us rather than leaving us to deal with grief on our own.
 It could even be a training aid for GPs and health care professionals so they are better at helping us.

 What format will the podcast take?

-A new episode of the podcast will be released at least once a month.
-More if I have time!
+A new episode of the podcast will be released whenever I have time.
+Hopefully once per month!
 Each episode will feature some news & discussion, a recommended resource to help you deal with your loss, and an interview with someone who has been bereaved by suicide.